As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Are the Different Uses of Quartz?

-Quartz is widely used in optical devices, telephone and radio equipment (as a piezoelectric), and electronic devices (for stabilizing the frequency of electric generators).
+Quartz is widely used in optical devices, telephone and radio equipment (as a piezoelectric), as well as electronic devices (for stabilizing the frequency of electric generators).
 It is heavily consumed by the glass and ceramic industries (rock crystal and pure quartz sand).
 Many varieties are used in jewelry.

 Quartz crystals are among the most abundant minerals found in the crust of our planet, and therefore, these crystals are used in a variety of things.
 Their physical and chemical properties make them suitable for a wide array of uses.